cabforum/smime/SBR.md

 * If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional title of a regulated profession in the`Subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

-When external registers are used, only official national or nationally approved registers can be accepted.
+When external registers are used, the CA or RA SHALL only accept official national or nationally approved registers.
 The CA SHALL document and publish the accepted authorized registers and reference sources, including a list of the documents or attestations accepted as supplementary evidence of identity.

 #### 3.2.4.2 Validation of individual identity